Hotel Diablo

-Hotel Diablo is the fourth studio album by American musician Machine Gun Kelly.
+Hotel Diablo is the fourth studio album by American rapper Machine Gun Kelly.
 It was released on July 5, 2019, via Bad Boy Records and Interscope Records.
 The album was supported by four singles: "Hollywood Whore", "El Diablo", "I Think I'm Okay" with Yungblud and Travis Barker, and "Glass House" featuring Naomi Wild, with promotional single "Floor 13".
 The record is a rap rock album and followed less than 10 months after September 2018's Binge EP.
 The album's production also included Foster the People frontman Mark Foster.

 It debuted at number five on the US Billboard 200.
 The album received generally positive reviews.
 Lyrically, the songs deal with problems with drugs, childhood family struggles, among other themes.

 Background and promotion

 Shortly after releasing the bonus tracks to Bloom (2017), Kelly announced he was going to start recording "album 4".
 In late 2018, Kelly announced he had a title for the upcoming album.
 After the release of his second EP, he responded to a fan, stating that "no songs from the EP will be on album 4".
 He also stated that he had erased all material on the album that was already there, and would start again from scratch.
 One of the deleted songs, was a collaboration between MGK and Lana Del Rey, which never came to fruition.
 On April 2, 2019, MGK posted a 16-second video snippet of a song along with the album title on social media.
 The video shows a girl in the bathtub with the album title looming above her.
 Kelly revealed that he would be going on tour soon for the Hotel Diablo World Tour to promote the upcoming album.
 On May 10, 2019, a 58-second video was posted, with Kelly rapping in preparation of the album.
 The song was rumored to be titled "Breaking News 2", a sequel to "Breaking News" from his 2013 mixtape Black Flag.
 By the first week of June 2019, three singles from the album had been released.

 On June 11, 2019, Kelly announced the release date and shared a video of himself getting a head tattoo with the album name inked, with the caption reading "album comes JULY 5th".
 On June 27, Kelly revealed the album cover art.